-- Scrape and collect fat, oil, and grease into a waste container, such as an empty coffee can, and dispose of it with your garbage. - Place food scraps in waste containers or garbage bags for disposal with solid wastes. - Place a wastebasket in each bathroom for solid wastes like disposable diapers, creams and lotions, and personal hygiene products, including nonbiodegradable wipes.
+Scrape and collect FOG into a waste container such as an empty coffee can, and dispose of it with your garbage.

+Place food scraps in waste containers or garbage bags for disposal with solid wastes.

+Place a wastebasket in each bathroom for solid wastes like disposable diapers, creams and lotions, and personal hygiene products, including nonbiodegradable wipes.